-- Dynamic type testing continued on Train 1 at TTCI in Pueblo, CO, including brake testing, propulsion testing and wheel spin/slide protection testing.
-The train successfully operated at 115 miles per hour. - HVAC qualification testing took place on Train 2, in Salt Lake City. - Routine static testing continued on Trainset 3 and has started on Trainset 4. - Production continued on Trainsets 3 through 13. - COVID-19 related actions continued for the 15th month causing mixed disruptions to Stadler's activities: - Stadler's manufacturing facilities in Switzerland supporting the Caltrain Project have returned to normal levels of activity. - The Switzerland-based manufacturing of car shells and trucks frames is on schedule. - Salt Lake City-based manufacturing is delayed due to previously incurred and ongoing person-power limitations and sub-supplier parts shortages. - Stadler has submitted multiple requests for 'excusable delays' due to COVID-19.
-The extent of the continuing delay is being evaluated.
-Currently, delivery of the first trainset to Caltrain has been delayed 8.5 months to November 2021. - Stadler's supply chain has been disrupted by two supplier bankruptcies.
-Replacement suppliers were found, but the delivery schedule was impacted.
-In addition, one of the replacement suppliers is now having financial issues.
-Due to this, Stadler submitted another request for excusable delay in February 2021.
-The extent of the delay is being evaluated.
-The key point is Stadler's ability to assemble the luggage racks and ceiling panels themselves.
-Assembly of those parts will begin in June. - Final Design Reviews (FDR) remain to be completed for two systems.
-These software-based systems include Monitoring and Diagnostics (MDS) and Positive Train Control (PTC).
-The train control FDR was completed in May, and MDS completion is near.
-For PTC, completion is anticipated in mid-2021.
+Continued dynamic type testing on Train 1 at TTCl in Pueblo, CO, including 8-car Positive Train Control, noise and vibration, and adhesion testing.

+Adhesion Test at TTCI in Pueblo, CO

+- Continued routine static and dynamic testing on Trainsets 3 through 6. - Continued production on Trainsets 3 through 15. - COVID-19 related actions continued for the 20th month causing mixed disruptions to Stadler's activities: - Stadler's manufacturing facilities in Switzerland supporting the Caltrain Project have returned to normal levels of activity. - The Switzerland-based manufacturing of car shells and trucks frames is on schedule. - Salt Lake City-based manufacturing is delayed due to previously incurred and ongoing person-power limitations and sub-supplier parts shortages. - Most recently, a small supplier of anodized aluminum parts shut down for two weeks due to a COVID-19 outbreak. - On multiple occasions since the start of the pandemic, a spike in positive COVID-19 cases has reduced man-hours in SLC. - Stadler has submitted multiple requests for 'excusable delays' due to COVID-19.
+The extent of the continuing delay is being evaluated and

+Stadler is developing a rebaselined schedule.
+Currently, delivery of the first trainset to Caltrain has been delayed 11.5 months to February 2021.

-- First Article Inspections (FAI) continue to have their paperwork formalized and closed out. - 78 car shells have been shipped from Stadler Switzerland, with 70 arriving at Stadler's Salt Lake City facility (eight shells are in transit). - Quality Assurance audits of USA-based sub-suppliers were halted in mid-March due to COVID-19 travel restriction.
-Audits will commence when sub-suppliers reopen and travel restrictions are lifted.
+- Due to supplier bankruptcies, Stadler is now assembling all luggage racks and ceiling panels themselves. - First Article Inspections (FAI) continue to have their paperwork formalized and closed out.
+The individual car FAIs remain.
+The luggage rack FAIs took place in October. - 88 carshells have been shipped from Stadler Switzerland, with 73 arriving at Stadler's Salt Lake City facility (15 shells are in transit/holding). - Quality Assurance audits of USA-based sub-suppliers were halted in mid-March 2020 due to COVID-19 travel restrictions.
+Stadler has submitted a draft schedule for resuming supplier audits and it is under review. - A Buy America interim audit was conducted in Salt Lake City.

-- Continue to close out system level FDRs and FAIs. - Continue to support Caltrain/PCEP system integration and rail startup activation activities. - Support type testing in SLC and at TTCI.
+- Continue to close out FAIs. - Continue to support Caltrain/PCEP system integration and rail startup activation activities. - Support type testing in SLC and at TTCI. - Provide quality reps in SLC (final assembly), Altenrhein (carshells) and Winterthur (trucks).